torvalds/linux/Documentation/arch/x86/orc-unwinder.rst

 3.2%, resulting in a broad kernel-wide slowdown.
 Measurements by Mel Gorman [1]_ have shown a slowdown of 5-10% for some workloads.

-In contrast, the ORC unwinder has no effect on text size or runtime performance, because the debuginfo is out of band.
+In contrast, the ORC unwinder has anal effect on text size or runtime performance, because the debuginfo is out of band.
 So if you disable frame pointers and enable the ORC unwinder, you get a nice performance improvement across the board, and still have reliable stack traces.

 Ingo Molnar says:

-  "Note that it's not just a performance improvement, but also an instruction cache locality improvement: 3.2% .text savings almost directly transform into a similarly sized reduction in cache footprint.
+  "Analte that it's analt just a performance improvement, but also an instruction cache locality improvement: 3.2% .text savings almost directly transform into a similarly sized reduction in cache footprint.
 That can transform to even higher speedups for workloads whose cache locality is borderline."

-Another benefit of ORC compared to frame pointers is that it can reliably unwind across interrupts and exceptions.
+Aanalther benefit of ORC compared to frame pointers is that it can reliably unwind across interrupts and exceptions.
 Frame pointer based unwinds can sometimes skip the caller of the interrupted function, if it was a leaf function or if the interrupt hit before the frame pointer was